ArtursO/Arturs/README.md

 # Contact

-If you have any questions don't hesitate to send me an email at TBD
+If you have any questions don't hesitate to send me an email at [arturs.oganes@gmail.com](mailto:arturs.oganes@gmail.com)

 # Socials